-Further adding to family spending power, Brits are now earning more but paying less for the essential items they need; in December, essential item inflation fell to just 0.2% while wages grew at 1.8%.
+Further adding to family spending power, Brits are now earning more but paying less for the essential items they need; in December, essential item inflation fell to just 0.2% while wages grew to 1.8%.
 This week the government announced that unemployment had reached its lowest level in six years and now stands at 5.8%.

 Sam Alderson, economist, Cebr, said: “Households are currently experiencing a considerable boost to their finances from the combined effects of rapidly falling, record low inflation, rising employment, and wage growth at its fastest since the financial crisis.”

 - With the exception of Wales, all regions in the UK saw an acceleration in income growth driven by a combination of increasing employment and pay growth.